-- (a) Satisfactory proof that the sponsoring organization (if other than the Tribe) is of good character and reputation among the people of the Reservation, with particular reference to the Indian people, and that it is financially responsible. - (b) A description of the premises in which the game is to be held, and proof that the applicant is the owner of such premises, or lessee of such premises, for at least the term of the license. - (c) Agreement by the applicant to accept and abide by all applicable provisions of this Ordinance and all conditions of the tribal license. - (d) Satisfactory proof that no employees of the applicant has ever been convicted of a felony. - (e) Satisfactory proof that notice of the application has been posted in a prominent, noticeable place in the Tribal Office and on the premises where the game is to be held for at least 30 days prior to consideration by the Commission, and published at least twice in a local newspaper serving the Reservation.
+- (a) Satisfactory proof that the sponsoring organization (if other than the Tribe) is of good character and reputation among the people of the Reservation, with particular reference to the Indian people, and that it is financially responsible. - (b) A description of the premises in which the game is to be held, and proof that the applicant is the owner of such premises, or lessee of such premises, for at least the term of the license. - (c) Agreement by the applicant to accept and abide by all applicable provisions of this Ordinance and all conditions of the tribal license. - (d) Satisfactory proof that no primary management officials or key employees or applicant has ever been convicted of a felony.
+Non-Gaming staff shall not have any felony conviction within ten (10) years prior to the commencement of their employment and shall have demonstrated rehabilitative status which shall mean no criminal convictions other than minor traffic offenses or minor crimes which did not result in incarceration or imprisonment.
+Support Staff who have a felony conviction shall not be allowed to assume any primary management official or key employee positions or duties and responsibilities. - (e) Satisfactory proof that notice of the application has been posted in a prominent, noticeable place in the Tribal Office and on the premises where the game is to be held for at least 30 days prior to consideration by the Commission, and published at least twice in a local newspaper serving the Reservation.
 The notice shall state the date, time and place when the application shall be considered by the Tribal Gaming Commission.